learn-co-curriculum/redux-initial-dispatch/README.md

 ```

 At the top of the file, we declare but do not assign our state, so it starts off
 undefined.
-Then at the bottom the file, we dispatch an action of `'@@INIT'`.
+Then at the bottom of the file, we dispatch an action of `'@@INIT'`.
 This calls our `dispatch()` function and passes through our initial action.
 `dispatch()` calls the `changeState()` reducer.  `changeState()` is executed, passing
 through two local variables: state and action.  `action` is defined because we